Bariatric Rollator 500 lbs

-The Nova is equipped with a 20-inch wide seat which is not only the largest seat of any rollator we’ve looked at, it’s also quite comfortable.
+The Nova is equipped with a 20-inch which is not only the largest of any we’ve looked at but one that delivers .
 The backrest doesn’t look like it would provide much support but is actually quite functional and helps keep you in a good seated position.

-The seat feels even more roomy thanks to the handles offering a full 24-inches between them.
-This gives you plenty of room to sit and turn in the seat without catching your clothing on the handles or brakes.
+The feels even more roomy thanks to the offering a full 24-inches between them.
+This gives you plenty of room to sit and turn in the without catching your clothing on the or brakes.

 The seat height on the Mighty Mack is fixed at 22-inches, which we found perfect for our 5’10” test pilot, but if you’re on the shorter side of the recommended height (around 5’5″) you might find this a little high and your feet might not completely touch the ground.